 Facilitate the creation of clinical and methodologic domain teams, and the identification and creation of COVID-19 focused data elements and core analytic workflows.

-Peter Robinson (Jackson Laboratory), Heidi Spratt (University of Texas Medical Branch), Tell Bennett (University of Colorado)
+Heidi Spratt (University of Texas Medical Branch) and Melissa Haendel (University of Colorado)

 Leverage existing efforts across consortia to create comprehensive data extraction for COVID-19 research.
 View a recording describing the building of the N3C NLP infrastructure.

-Office Hours: Every other Thursday 12-1pm PT/3-4pm ET Sign up here.
+Office Hours: Every other Thursday 12pm PT / 3pm ET beginning January 6th, 2022.
+Sign up for office hours.

 NLP Wiki: Access the link.